brandenburg/np-schedulability-analysis/README.md

 # NP Schedulability Test

-This repository contains the implementation of the **exact and sustainable schedulability test** for sets of **non-preemptive jobs** scheduled upon a **uniprocessor** presented in the paper
+This repository contains the implementation of the **schedulability tests** for sets of **non-preemptive jobs** scheduled upon **uni- or multiprocessors** presented in the papers

-- M. Nasri and B. Brandenburg, “[An Exact and Sustainable Analysis of Non-Preemptive Scheduling](https://people.mpi-sws.org/~bbb/papers/pdf/rtss17.pdf)”, *Proceedings of the 38th IEEE Real-Time Systems Symposium (RTSS 2017)*, December 2017.
+- M. Nasri and B. Brandenburg, “[An Exact and Sustainable Analysis of Non-Preemptive Scheduling](https://people.mpi-sws.org/~bbb/papers/pdf/rtss17.pdf)”, *Proceedings of the 38th IEEE Real-Time Systems Symposium (RTSS 2017)*, December 2017, and

+- M. Nasri, G. Nelissen, and B. Brandenburg, “[A Response-Time Analysis for Non-Preemptive Job Sets under Global Scheduling](http://drops.dagstuhl.de/opus/frontdoor.php?source_opus=8994)”, *Proceedings of the 30th Euromicro Conference on Real-Time Systems (ECRTS 2018)*, July 2018.

+The uniprocessor analysis (Nasri & Brandenburg, 2017) is exact; the multiprocessor analysis (Nasri et al., 2018) is not.

 ## Dependencies